 Please see conditions 14 and 15 of the General Conditions for further details of the circumstances in which we can do this and the notice we will provide.

-What would the estimated balance be after 12 months based on a £1000 deposit?Assuming that £1,000 is deposited into the account on 01 November and no further deposits or withdrawals are made, then based on an interest rate of 0.15%, you will receive a £1.50 interest payment after 12 months, giving an overall account balance of £1,001.50.
+What would the estimated balance be after 12 months based on a £1000 deposit?Assuming that £1,000 is deposited into the account on 01 November, no deposits or withdrawals are made and interest is paid annually and added to the account, then based on an interest rate of 0.35%, you will receive a £3.50 interest payment after 12 months, giving an overall account balance of £1,003.50.

 This projection is provided for illustrative purposes only and will depend on the individual circumstances of each customer.

 How do I open and manage my account?Eligibility

 This account is only available to individuals aged 16 and over who are resident in the United Kingdom for tax purposes, or if not so resident, must be performing duties as a Crown employee serving overseas and paid out of the public revenue of the United Kingdom (typically a serving member of the armed forces, or a diplomat), or be married to, or in a civil partnership with, such a person.

 The account can only be held in your name (joint accounts are not permitted).